Wii Music: Sales

 The game sold 92,000 copies in its first week of release in Japan.
-It is the 30th best-selling game of Japan in 2008.
+It was the 30th best-selling game of Japan in 2008.
 In North America, the game sold around 66,000 copies in around the same period after release.
 It received a "Gold" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 200,000 copies in the United Kingdom.

 Shigeru Miyamoto has stated that the game's sales had not been as strong as originally hoped, with a possible reason for this being competition from established music and rhythm games series such as Guitar Hero and Rock Band which are dominating the market.
 Cammie Dunaway, Nintendo of America's executive vice president of sales and marketing, suggests Wii Music will be an "evergreen" title that will see continued sales in the long run.
 Wii Music was the tenth best selling game in the US for the month of November 2008 and the 11th best-selling game in the following month in the United States with more than 480,000 copies sold, and has sold 865,000 units in North America in 2008 according to the NPD Group.
 As of March 2009, Wii Music has sold 2.65 million copies worldwide.

 In an interview in 2009, Shigeru Miyamoto stated that "Wii Music was a really unique game, and even today, we are receiving several different offers from people in the field of music education.
 I think it still has great potential."
 However, when asked about future plans, Miyamoto only gave hints of future plans.
 "Unfortunately, we don't have any news we can talk about at the moment.
 But like Wii Fit Plus, it's not really a sequel to the original Wii Fit – but we have added some features to improve the overall experience.
 It's kind of an enhanced version."
-As of 2023, there has not been a sequel to Wii Music.